Daimler recalls 3,500 Mercedes Citan vans over faulty airbags

 “The (crash test) result is of course completely unsatisfactory,” said Zetsche, who also heads the Mercedes-Benz luxury cars division, in an interview with German newspaper WAZ last week.
 “We will of course have to look into this,” he added.

-The Citan small delivery van is a derivative of the Kangoo from French manufacturer Renault (RENA.PA), which formed an alliance with Daimler in 2010 to cooperate on commercial vehicles, small cars and powertrains.
+The Citan small delivery van is a derivative of the Kangoo from French manufacturer Renault, which formed an alliance with Daimler in 2010 to cooperate on commercial vehicles, small cars and powertrains.
+(Reporting by Hendrik Sackmann and Andreas Cremer; Editing by Greg Mahlich.)